 - Extend invitations to the press.
 If you're having a free show, the lure of the guest list is kind of null and void, but you can attract the press to your show with promises of a free drink.

 - Don't limit yourself to traditional venues.
 Maybe you want to have a Sunday afternoon cookout launch party out at a park so your fans can bring their families, but you'll need to rent the shelter and get the permits before you go for it.
 Maybe a house party is a better fit.
 A launch party is a great chance to fulfill those, "you know, I've always wanted to have a gig at...." dreams, so don't be afraid to step out of the box a little bit in terms of location.
 It's fun for you, fun for your fans, helps amp up that notion that this is more than a typical show and increase the likelihood that your show is going to attract media attention.

 - If you've got a big fanbase in an area you can't conceivably get to for a launch party, consider hosting a listening party there.
-You will need strong local contacts who can help you pull off the event and act as your representatives (a good relationship with a promoter, another band, a local label, etc.), but you can add many of the elements of the launch party you will be attending, into the listening party and simply have your music playing throughout the night.
+You will need strong local contacts who can help you pull off the event and act as your representatives (a good relationship with a promoter, another band, a local label, etc.), but you can add many of the elements of the launch party you will be attending, to the listening party and simply have your music playing throughout the night.